Well, the Facebook scammers are at it again (as if they ever stop).

 You receive a private message from one of your Facebook friends saying they want to change the password on their account but for some reason they aren’t receiving the confirmation codes that Facebook sends in order to confirm the account holder’s identity.

-They ask you to send them YOUR phone number so they can have Facebook send the code to YOUR phone instead.
+They then tell you they had Facebook send the code to YOUR phone instead.

 If you go along with the scammer’s request, this is what will happen:

-2 – The scammer will use those two pieces of info to change the password on YOUR Facebook account, and thereby gain access to it.
+2 – The scammer will use that code to change the password on YOUR Facebook account, and thereby gain access to it.

-3 – The scammer will log into your Facebook account with the new password and quickly change both the phone number and the email address that’s connected to your account, effectively locking you out of it.
+3 – The scammer will sign into your Facebook account with the new password and quickly change both the phone number and the email address that’s connected to your account, effectively locking you out of the account.

 As you can see, this is a very dangerous scam.
 And unfortunately, it’s very easy to fall for.
 After all, we all want to help a friend get out of a jam, right?

-Bottom line: If you receive any type of message from a Facebook friend asking you to send them your phone number and a confirmation code that you’ll be receiving from Facebook, refuse to comply or else you’ll likely end up losing access to your own Facebook account.
+Bottom line: If you receive any type of message from a Facebook friend asking you to send them a confirmation code that you received from Facebook, refuse to comply or else you’ll likely end up losing access to your own Facebook account.